LoginRadius/engineering-portal/content/guest-post/react-best-coding-practices/index.md

 `React imports` <> `Library imports` <> `import * as` <> `import ./<some file>`.
 Make sure all your imports statements are on new lines as this will make your imports clean and easy to understand for all the components, 3rd-party libraries, etc.
 2. Use `index.js` for each folder to export so that all the imports are referenced on the `index.js` file and you do not have to write import statements again and again for every file.
 3. I see people getting confused between "whether to use double quotes ("") or single quotes ('') while working with react.
-The simple answer to that is -> `maintain consistency` whatever you're using, but also a good to consider is that you use double quotes (" ") for `JSX` attributes but single quotes (' ') for other `JS` (Follow the standard way or maintain consistency)
+The simple answer to that is -> `maintain consistency` whatever you're using, but also a good to consider is that you use double quotes (" ") for `JSX` attributes and single quotes (' ') for the `JS` code (Follow the standard way or maintain consistency)
 4. Most of the time, beginners merge two-three components inside a single file and play around with that.
 However, that's a wrong practice to follow.
 Dividing the whole app into components and then working upon it on a separate file is a good practice to follow to maintain clean code.
 5. Do you also sometimes use CSS styles with jsx?
 However, that's a bad practice to do.
 Always make → `classNames` for each element and put all the styling under respective CSS files only.

 ## Naming Conventions

 1. Your filenames should always have consistent casing and extension.
 Either use `.js` or `.jsx` as explained in code structure for extensions.
 And `PascalCase` or `camelCase` for filenames.
-2. In React, name the file the same as the React component in that file (without a hyphen in the filename) for example: `Registration-Form` → ❌. `RegistrationForm` → ✔️.
+2. In React, name your file same as the React component inside that file i.e. without a hyphen in the filename.
+For example: `Registration-Form` → ❌. `RegistrationForm` → ✔️.
 3. Not only filename but also make sure that your `variables/functions/modules` filenames are also consistent in the casing.
 4. Use well-descriptive names for `variables/functions/modules/Actions` keeping in mind that it is application-specific, so that, even if a third party or new developer reading your code shouldn't face any difficulty in understanding.
-5. Do not use the underscore prefix for internal methods of a React component → Underscore prefixes are sometimes used as a convention in other languages to denote privacy.
-But, unlike those languages, there is no native support for privacy in→ JavaScript, everything is public.
-Regardless of your intentions, adding underscore prefixes to your properties does not → actually make them private `_onClickSubmit() → ❌`
+5. It's bad to use the underscore prefic (_) for react component's internal methods because underscore prefixes seems to be used as a convention in other langugaes to denote privacy.
+But everything in javascript is public and there is no native support for privacy.
+So, even if you add underscore prefixes to your properties, It'll not make them private. `_onClickSubmit() → ❌`
-6. Write `Action` Types as domain/eventName → `ADD_TODO` and `INCREMENT` (CAPITALS) → This matches typical conventions in most programming languages for declaring constant values.
+7. Write `Action` Types as domain/eventName → `ADD_TODO` and `INCREMENT` (CAPITALS) → This matches typical conventions in most programming languages for declaring constant values.
-7. Use `PascalCase`for react components and `camelCase` for their instances for example:-
+8. Talking about `casing` in react component, use `PascalCase` for the same and for their instances, use `camelCase`.
+For example:-

 ```
 const loginForm = <LoginForm />;